monomelodies/monad/docs/overview/authentication.md

 Monad's built-in `moLoginController` will call these methods, and as long as your implementation honours the required interface authentication will work!

-> The `moAuthentication` service handles only basic access to your admin; for
+> The global `Authentication` service handles only basic access to your admin;
-> examples for more complex handling of multiple "sub-APIs" see
+> for examples of more complex handling of multiple "sub-APIs" see
 > [the corresponding section in this manual](../samples/subauthentication.md).